Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 The central point of a coordinate system used in graphics is called the *origin.*

-The coordinates for the origin point itself are written `(0,0)` &mdash; which is the same as saying that it is zero units away from the origin point on both the the x and y axes.
+The coordinates for the origin point itself are written `(0,0)` &mdash; which is the same as saying that it is "zero units away from the origin point on both the the x and y axes.""

 ### Movement with 2D Vectors